Day 1 : Cusco – Piskacucho Km 82 – Llactapata Ayapata:

 Day 3: Chaquiccocha – Wiñaywayna Camp:

-During the descent we visit 2 Inca ruins, Phuyupatamarka (Town in the Clouds) and Intipata (Terraces of the Sun).
+During the descent we visit 2 Inca ruins, Phuyupatamarka (city in the Clouds) and Intipata inca terraces.
 We arrive at our campsite around 1:00PM to have lunch and then relax for the entire afternoon so that you’re relaxed and ready for your final day at Machu Picchu.
-At around 4:30PM your guide will give you a short orientation and you will visit the Inca ruins of Wiñay Wayna, spending about an hour and a half there.
+At around 4:00PM your guide will show you the Inca ruins of Wiñay Wayna, spending about an hour and a half there.
 We will explain the significance of the site and combine all the information given during the trek so you’re fully prepared for your visit to Machu Picchu the following day.
-We like to spoil our guests as we enjoy our last feast with the porters and chefs.
-It’s an Inca Trail tradition to organize a ceremony in the evening to introduce the team to the tourists once again and to thank them for the great job done (if you wish to provide tips for them then you can do so at this time).
+We like to spoil our guests as we enjoy our last supper and feast with the porters and chefs.
+It’s an Inca Trail tradition to organize a ceremony in the evening to introduce the porters to the tourists once again and to thank them for the great job done (if you wish to provide tips for them then you can do so at this time).
 It is advisable to go to bed at a reasonable time in order to get up in the early hours of the morning to arrive to Machu Picchu at the crack of dawn in the hopes that the weather will give us a beautiful sunrise over the ruins at Machu Picchu.

 Walking distance: 6.2 miles/10km (5 hours).

 Campsite altitude: 2.600 meters (high) above sea level (chilly weather).

 Day 4 : Machu Picchu – The Lost City Of The Incas